Dimensionality Reduction

 reduction.name = "pca.sketch")

-The information printed out show the top genes that influence a cell’s score for each component.
+The information printed out shows the top genes that influence a bin’s score for each component.
 This includes genes that have both a positive and negative weight.

 seurat_processed